coolwanglu/quantile-alg/README.md

 Slides of the work can be found [here](https://speakerdeck.com/coolwanglu/quantiles-over-data-streams-an-experimental-study), but note that the algorithms introduced in the slides are (much) simplified versions.

+All the source code are licensed under the MIT license.